 An ankle sprain isn’t a break, but it sure can feel like it.
 If you sprain your ankle, it’s important to stay off it, and then get help from the experts at North Texas Orthopaedic & Spine so you can recover as fast as possible.
 Use the online scheduling tool anytime or call the office nearest you to make your appointment for ankle sprain help today.
-North Texas Orthopaedic & Spine serves patients in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton and Skillman.
+North Texas Orthopaedic & Spine serves patients in Fort Worth, Duncanville, Allen, and the Dallas communities of South Hampton.

 An ankle sprain is an injury that happens when you put too much force on your ankle or move your ankle in an unnatural way.
 Most ankle sprains happen in accidents or during sports.

 With unusual pressure or motion on your ankle, your ligaments get stretched too far, and that causes partial or even total tears.
 There are three grades of ankle sprains.

 If you have any of these symptoms, don't push yourself.
 Get off your ankle as soon as possible.

 Sometimes, mild ankle sprains don't require treatment.
 A day or two of rest, ice, and elevation may be enough to restore you to 100% wellness.
 But, if your ankle is severely swollen, bruised, and you can't put any weight on it, you need to see your North Texas Orthopaedic & Spine doctor right away.